Christian Martin Frähn: Life and achievements

-Frähn began his Oriental studies under Tychsen at the university of Rostock, and afterwards continued them at Göttingen and Tübingen.
-He became a Latin master in Pestalozzi's famous institute in 1804, taught at Rostock as a Privatdozent in 1806, and in the following year was chosen to fill the chair of Oriental languages in the Russian university of Kazan.
-Though in 1815 he was invited to succeed Tychsen at Rostock, he preferred to go to St Petersburg, where he became director of the Asiatic museum and councillor of state.
-He died at St Petersburg.
+Frähn was teaching at Rostock as a Privatdozent (from 1806), when he was chosen to fill the chair of Oriental languages in the Russian university of Kazan (1807).
+He was invited to succeed Tychsen at Rostock in 1815, but preferred to go to St Petersburg, where he founded the Asiatic Museum of the Academy of Sciences and led it until 1842.
+He died at St Petersburg and was laid to rest at the Smolensker Friedhof.